-Heyman had captured lightning in a bottle.
-The risk he took with the two luchadores paid off in spades, making him look like a genius in the process for booking it.
+Heyman captured lightning in a bottle.
+The risk he took with the two extreme luchadors paid off in spades, making him look like a genius in the process for booking it.

-In 1995, few fans in the United States had experienced the Lucha Libre style of wrestling, and these two at the time were arguably the best wrestlers to introduce them to it.
+In 1995, few fans in the United States had experienced Lucha Libre style of wrestling, and at the time, these two were arguably the best wrestlers to introduce them to it.
 Mysterio finished Psicosis with a Frankensteiner while his opponent was perched on the top rope.
 The spectacular match had lasted a little over ten minutes, but the crowd was enthralled and left wanting more.
 Fans that night also witnessed the debut of Steve Austin in ECW, who had recently been released from WCW.
 He would cut one of the most amazing promos of all time, showing shades of the "Stone Cold" character to come.

 Recommended reading: The Night STEVE AUSTIN Composed One of the Greatest Promos of All Time